What is a Next-Generation Firewall (NGFW)?

 Increased Productivity: The main advantage of using an NGFW is to securely enable the use of Internet applications.
 So that it provides users to be more productive while blocking less desirable applications.
 Next-generation firewalls accomplish this by using deep packet inspection to identify and control applications regardless of their IP port.

 Multifunctionality: NGFWs are multifunctional security solutions on a single platform.
-Next-generation firewalls include integrated intrusion detection systems (IDS) and intrusion protection systems (IPS) that detect attacks based on traffic behavioral analysis, threat signatures, or anomalous activity, in addition to all of the functionalities of traditional firewalls.
+Next-generation firewalls include integrated intrusion detection systems (IDS) and intrusion protection systems (IPS) that detect attacks based on network behavioral analysis(NBA), threat signatures, or anomalous activity, in addition to all of the functionalities of traditional firewalls.
 This functionality aids in performing deeper network traffic inspection and improving packet-content filtering up to the application layer.

 Visibility and Manageability: NGFWs provide greater visibility into the applications and network.
 NGFW helps administrators to see what's going on from the internal network to the external network or vice versa.
 Also, they can identify the clients who visit the malicious websites or download malicious code, and what the name of the code is, and from which country.
 This is addressed by the integration of NGFWs with third-party user directories such as Microsoft Active Directory.
 The dynamic, identity-based policy provides more granular visibility and control over users and groups than static IP-based policy and is easier to manage.
 Administrators define the objects only once in a single unified console.
 When network firewalls detect a new connection, the IP address is mapped to the user and group by querying a third-party user directory.
 This dynamic user-to-IP mapping relieves administrators of the need to constantly update the security policy.